 Emmanuel’s Master of Divinity is a three-year degree program which provides a breadth of education in all areas of theological learning with a special focus on the practice of pastoral ministry.
 This degree is considered the standard program of ministerial education and is formally required for ordination by many churches.
 Emmanuel offers nine concentrations within the Master of Divinity degree.

-For more information on this new concentration and other graduate programs at Emmanuel Christian Seminary at Milligan, visit ecs.milligan.edu.
+For more information on this new concentration and other graduate programs at Emmanuel Christian Seminary at Milligan, visit ecs-new.milligan.edu.